Write drunk, edit sober is a popular trope amongst creatives, particularly new ones.

 Hemingway’s Famous Advice: Write Drunk Edit Sober

-Take Ernest Hemingway.
-A prolific and inspired writer, he was also notorious for his drinking.
+Ernest Hemingway, a prolific and inspired writer, was also notorious for his drinking.
 His biographer Anthony Burgess wrote:

 “The manager of the Gritti Palace in Venice tells me…that three bottles of Valpolicella first thing in the day were nothing to him, then there were the daiquiris, Scotch, tequila, bourbon, vermouthless martinis.
 The physical punishment he took from alcohol was … actively courted.”

-Although he struggled with alcoholism, Hemingway went to great lengths to sober up before the end his life, and he never wrote while drunk, despite reports that he said: “Write drunk, edit sober.”
+Well, Hemingway was an alcoholic.
+He went to great lengths to sober up before the end of his life, and he never wrote while drunk, despite reports that he said: “Write drunk, edit sober.”

 In Interview Magazine, Hemingway’s granddaughter Mariel said about Ernest: